 “The only true competitive advantage in today’s changing market and economy is not having a business plan, but a business map that can take you from where you are to where you want to be.” – Tony Robbins

-The pace of change has accelerated to the point where a business plan is no longer enough to plot the future of your business with any certainty.
+The pace of change in the professional world has accelerated to the point where a business plan is no longer enough to plot the future of your company with any certainty.
 Disruptive technologies or unexpected competitors can come along and displace your business overnight.
-How do you position your business in this hyper-competitive environment?
+With things moving so quickly in the digital world, how do you position your business in this hyper-competitive environment?
 You create a Business Map.

 This is force #1 of the 7 Forces of Business Mastery: Create an Effective Business Map.

 How is this useful?
 Back in the early 1900s, if railroad companies in the U.S. realized that they were really in the transportation business, not the railroad business, they could have prevented the entire industry from going bankrupt as the trucking industry took over.
 Having a business map really means framing your business in terms that enable you to see opportunities (and threats) that you might otherwise overlook.
+In this way, a business map is more comprehensive than a business plan, and more accommodating, as it allows for changes and obstacles along the way.
 Knowing what business you’re really in means having a deep and thorough understanding of your customer and the value they gain from you.

-Business takes a lot of energy if you’re going to make it truly successful.
-That energy can get worn out, but you need to have a reason and a vision of something you’re truly passionate about where you’re serving more than yourself.
+Running a business takes a lot of energy if you’re going to make it truly successful.
+That energy can get worn out, but if you have a reason and a vision behind your business that you’re truly passionate about, you’ll be able to stay focused and succeed.
+This vision can be nearly anything, but to be truly empowering, it has to ensure that you’re serving a greater cause than yourself.
 Harness that passion to keep you moving forward.

 Create a compelling future for your business.
-At Business Mastery, Tony will help you define a clear map – your business GPS – so you can stay on track and achieve your business goals in the shortest possible time.
+Strive to always make progress and work as a strategic innovator.
+At Business Mastery, Tony will help you define a clear map – your business GPS – so you can stay on track and achieve your business goals in the shortest possible amount of time.